By Ruth A. Pagell*

 Of all the rankers, NTU-Taiwan puts the most emphasis on citations.
 75% of its metrics are based on total citation counts, including 15% from the number of articles from high impact journals for the past year of data.
 High impact journals are defined as those in the top 5% of their field as calculated by JCR.
 “Social Sciences” is included as a broad ranking category but does not include the JCR subcategories.

 The metrics to measure journal quality have their weaknesses.
-Example 16.2 shows the differences in ranking using the basic metrics from the InCites Platform and Journal Impact from JCR which includes different article types and different time ranges.
+Example 16.2 (in pdf) shows the differences in ranking using the basic metrics from the InCites Platform and Journal Impact from JCR which includes different article types and different time ranges.

 Personally, I do not dismiss the process as is suggested in Mustafa’s (2015 ) cry about the “Disaster of the Impact Factor. ” Many of the problems are not in the metrics but in the system which at an institutional level encourages faculty to publish in high impact journals.
 Bibliometricians are working on creating metrics that account for the known differences in citation counts.
 The critics offer no viable alternatives for maintaining quality in an environment of increasing numbers of journals at the same time that articles are dis-aggregated from publications.